thalesmengue/laravelBlog/README.md

 # seed the database with the categories
 $ php artisan db:seed --class=CategorySeeder

+# set the symbolic link between the storage and the public folder
+$ php artisan storage:link

 # install the node packages
 $ npm install